Shannon-Goddard/COV19MAP/README.md

 - Get data (live feed would be perfered, however, found csv. [here](https://github.com/datasets/covid-19) and [here](https://github.com/nytimes/covid-19-data))
     - **note** current data is in *static\counties\static\js\data.js*. **Only set up for California at this time**.
 Have csv for all U.S. Counties to upload after color by d3 is completed.

     This replacement for a data source in promising.Console.log(data) shows the data coming in as csv.
 However, there is a disconnect in the json conversion.
+Also, will have to tweak **main.js** code after this feed works. **Data will have to be filtered by 'state'** after it is filtered by 'date' and before it is filtered by 'county'.

     ![](pics/data.png)